entangledcable/entangledcable/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I love Linux and the open source community.
+Always trying to learn new stuff.
+I love Linux and the open source community and am a tech enthusiast.
-Always busy learning new stuff and documenting.